ShivaTagh/Homework-Challange-Password-Generator/README.md

 * A function that would generate a password based on the information returned from these prompts and confirms.

+### Usage
+In order to run the application, click on the https://shivatagh.github.io/Homework-Challange-Password-Generator/ Once you have been redirected to the web-page, click on the "Generate Password" button You will be prompted with a series of questions regarding your password criteria (note, at least one must be selected, or else an error will pop up and the prompts     will restart), including:
+The desired password length (on the condition that it is between 8 and 128 characters long)
+* Whether you want the password to contain uppercase letters
+* Whether you want the password to contain lowercase letters
+* Whether you want the password to contain numbers
+* Whether you want the password to contain special characters
+* When all prompts are answered, you will be provided with a password which is generated according to your responses

 ### Languages
 * HTML
 * CSS